w-duffy/2024-april-notes/19-week/pre-project-practice/README.md

 **Start with hardcoded API responses**

-The goal is just to see the flow of data and to work as a team.
+The goal is just to see the flow of data and to work as a team collaborating on a single GitHub Repo.

-## Use

 ## Bonus